hms-dbmi/PMSDN_R-ETL/README.md

 Cleaning the genetic results
 ============================

-Step 2 extracts genetic information from the clinical file.
+Step 2 prepares the genetic information from the dataGenetic.csv file to the dataGenetics.csv file.
 First, dates are harmonized to be compared, and variable names are cleaned.
 Output variables are created and automatically populated as best as possible using the current curated fields, and reordered for ease of manual editing.